Flameish/Novel-Grabber/README.md

 # ![alt text](https://i.imgur.com/LrV2tLe.png)Novel-Grabber
 Novel-Grabber is a gui based web scrapper that can download and convert chapters into EPUB from various supported web/light novel sites or from any other site manually.
-Furthermore,  Novel-Grabber can poll a list of novels for new chapter releases and notify you with desktop notifications.

 ## Natively supported sites